Visa, Insurance, Housing

 Students from other EU countries do not need a visa to enter Germany.

 The same applies to some other countries.
-Information on visa regulations and a list of those states which are subject to visa requirements are provided on the website of the German Federal Foreign Office.
-If the German embassy or consulate in your home country requires any confirmation beyond the admission letter, please let us know as soon as possible.
+Information on visa regulations and a list of those states which are subject to visa requirements are provided on the website of the German Federal Foreign Office. (click here to to the website of the German Federal Foreign Office) If the German embassy or consulate in your home country requires any confirmation beyond the admission letter, please let us know as soon as possible.
 Submit your application early enough!
 Visa processing can take several months and you won’t be able to enter the country without a valid visa.

 via Study in Germany or via the DAAD Website